-Situation Suggested remedies Cannot turn on the camera Ensure that the battery is inserted.Ensure that the battery is inserted correctly.Charge the battery.
+41 11 Situation Suggested remedies Cannot turn on the camera Ensure that the battery is inserted.Ensure that the battery is inserted correctly.Charge the battery.
 The power turns off suddenly Charge the battery.
-Your camera may be in Power save mode or the display turns off automatically. (p.
-153) The camera may be turned off automatically to prevent the memory card from being damaged due to excessive heat.
+Your camera may be in Auto power off mode or the display turns off automatically. (p.
+142) The camera may be turned off automatically to prevent the memory card from being damaged due to excessive heat.
 Turn on your camera again.
 The camera is losing battery power quickly The battery may lose power more quickly in low temperatures (below 0 °C/32 °F).
 Keep the battery warm by putting it into your pocket.
 Using the flash or recording videos depletes the battery quickly.
 Recharge if needed.
 Batteries are consumable parts that must be replaced over time.
 Get a new battery if the battery life is diminishing quickly.

 Situation Suggested remedies Cannot capture photos There is no space on the memory card.
 Delete unnecessary files or insert a new card.
 Format the memory card.
 The memory card is defective.
 Get a new memory card.
-The memory card is locked.
-Unlock the card. (p.
-173) Ensure that the camera is switched on.
+Ensure that the camera is switched on.
 Charge the battery.
 Ensure that the battery is inserted correctly.
 The camera freezes Remove the battery and insert it again.
 The camera heats up While using the camera, it may heat up.
 This is normal and should not affect your camera's lifespan or performance.
 The flash fires unexpectedly The flash may fire due to static electricity.
 The camera is not malfunctioning.
 The flash does not work The flash option may be set to Off. (p.
-94) You cannot use the flash in some modes.
-The date and time are incorrect Set the date and time under the $\{\widehat{\mathfrak{G}}\}$ menu. (p.
-153) The display or buttons do not work Remove the battery and insert it again.
+88)You cannot use the flash in some modes.
+The date and time are incorrect Set the date and time under the ۞ menu. (p.
+142) The display or buttons do not work Remove the battery and insert it again.